multifacet/0sim-workspace/README.md

 - `jobserver`: makes it easy to run a large number of experiments on one or more machines with possibly different parameters, collecting the results and logs in one place on the local machine for processing.
+The `jobserver` is more like a bookkeeping program that just forks off instances of `runner` to do the real work.

+<a name="getting-started"></a>
 # Getting Started

 The workspace contains a bunch of tools, described in the contents section.
 The